 Just a little essay I whipped up while trying to resist the urge to light everything on fire.
 I am almost thirty and I think I’m failing at adulthood.
 Also I am afraid- of everything.
 I get more time to write and suddenly the “publish” button becomes a creature of nightmares.
 Here is an analogy about writing, looked at through the lens of baking- two things I usually love but on occasion make me want to die.
 Or at least get melodramatic.
 Or get tequila even though I don’t drink, but sometimes I feel like iiiiit.
 More on that later.

 Writing your first novel is sort of like baking a cake from scratch.

 And you’ve never even set foot in the kitchen.
 You’ve seen it from a distance, possible touched things within, but the inner workings are as complicated as your friends home- brewed D&D/Dune crossover campaign that’s lasted five years.

 So, you start with the idea- you know you want cake, but you aren’t even one hundred percent sure what sort of cake you want.
 This leads to research, books read, blogs scrutinized, Chuck Windig cornered, kidnapped, questioned, then Neuralized by Agent J and released, and three weeks of making a Pinterest board; slowly, you narrow it down.
 You eliminate the sort of cakes you don’t like, which, if you’re like me, is not many, and you are left a with a bunch you do.
-I’m not saying there’s anything wrong with that funfetti box mix and frosting combo though- that stuffs legit.
-Continue reading
+I’m not saying there’s anything wrong with that funfetti box mix and frosting combo though- that stuff’s legit.
+Read more

 Why does it feel as though the light is dimming, when it should have flared it’s brightest?